onehappycat/snowman/README.md

 # ⛄️ Snowman

-macOS status menu weather app written in SwiftUI.
+Snowman is a macOS status menu weather app written in SwiftUI.

 ## Table of Contents